Anastasia-Labs/payment-subscription-offchain/README.md

 This endpoint allows a Subscriber to Subscribe to a Service.

 They can choose the number of intervals they want to subscribe to.
+Ensure the Subscriber has enough ADA to cover the requested fees by the Merchant.

 ```ts
 import { initiateSubscription, InitPaymentConfig, LucidEvolution} from "@anastasia-labs/payment-subscription-offchain";